SwamiKannan/Stream-Text-to-Speech-via-gTTS/README.md

 1. Play the audio without saving it
 2. Stream the audio as the text is being processed.

-This library leverages gTTS's incredible STT abilities to stream the audio of a text string
+This library leverages gTTS's incredible STT abilities to stream the converted audio for any given text